 How to plan your perfect trip.
 The top tourist attractions, must-see and things to do in Salzburg.

 Salzburg is one of the most fascinating towns in Austria.
-It’s Mozart’s birthplace, most of The Sound of Music was produced here and of course, there is a beautiful old town just waiting for you to explore.
+It’s Mozart’s birthplace, most of The Sound of Music was produced here and of course, there is a beautiful old town with plenty of historical buildings just waiting for you to explore.
 In short, there are quite a lot of things to do in Salzburg.
 In fact, I ranked it as one of the top day trips from Munich!

 The fourth-largest city in Austria is a UNESCO World Heritage site since 1997 and the second you see the impressive fortress looming over the Baroque old town of the city you know why.
 The whole setting just spells perfection and it could be a lovely addition to your Austria itinerary, after or before you continue onwards to Innsbruck (read my guide).